projectavi/BookDepo/README.md

 ## Installation

 The web version of this application (project-bookdepo.herokuapp.com) works, but it works a bit erratically with Heroku.
 To use this offline, Node JS and Python must be installed.
+After that, cd into the folder and run npm install.

 Aside from that, in python-scripts/main.py, comment out Line 255, and uncomment Line 256.
 This is done by removing the # at the beginning of Line 256 and adding one at the beginning of Line 255.

 ## LICENSE